hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/R_automation.md

 ## R scripts

 In addition to running R interactively on the cluster, you can also run R scripts from the command prompt in Unix.
 These scripts are just like shell scripts, but with R code in them; we created a few in the past sessions.
 For running a script from the Unix command prompt, it will have to take into account the absolute or relative location of the files and folders that will be used.
-Also, your local environment will need to have all the packages installed and available.
+Also, your local environment (library specified in the `.Renviron` file) will need to have all the packages installed and available.

-Let's explore R scripts in a bit more detail by using the script we created for the single-cell RNA-seq marker identification.
+Let's explore R scripts in a bit more detail by using part of the script we created for the **single-cell RNA-seq marker identification**.
 Let's make a new folder in our home directory called `Rscripts` and run code from our `marker_id.R` script using the `pbmcs_seurat_tsne.rds` .RData object.

+We have added `print()` statements to the script to help with trouble-shooting if necessary:

 ```bash
 # Create directory for lesson